Blog

 Situations Where Excluding Words Is Essential

-2. Academic Research: Researchers can use exclusion techniques to filter out irrelevant information when searching for scholarly articles.
+• Academic Research: Filter out non-academic content when searching for peer-reviewed or scholarly articles.

 Basic Exclusion Technique